keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 * **Use Case**: Used to test RESTful APIs and services by simulating real-world user requests.

-* **Why It’s Useful**: Its simple interface and powerful features (e.g., automation, testing workflows) make it ideal for API integration testing.
+* **Why It’s Useful**: Its simple interface and powerful features (e.g., automation, testing workflows) make it ideal for API service integration testing.

 ### **Importance of Test Data Management**

-Effective test data management is essential for reliable integration testing.
+Effective test data management is essential for reliable service integration testing.
 Use realistic, representative data to simulate real-world conditions.
 The following strategies can help improve test data consistency:

 * **Use Mock Data for External Services**: When external systems are unavailable, use mock data to simulate their behavior.